davidarchanjo/spring-certified-developer-study-guide/README.md

 | DOWN           | 503        | The component or subsystem has suffered an unexpected failure |
 | OUT_OF_SERVICE | 503        | The component or subsystem has been taken out of service and should not be used |
 | UNKNOWN        | 200        | The component or subsystem is in an unknown state |

+The application's **overall status** is an aggregate of all health indicators statuses, i.e. from all built-in (db, diskSpace, ping, livenessState, readiness etc) and custom health indicators.
+If one of them is found in failure or unknown state, _the root status will be reported as DOWN_.

+### CUSTOM HEALTH INDICATORs
+To register a custom health indicator we need to create a @Component class which implements the [HealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/HealthIndicator.html) interface and overrides the `health()` method.

+To generate a composite health check indicator by combining other indicators is required to create a @Component class which implements the [CompositeHealthContributor](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/CompositeHealthContributor.html) interface; mark each of the contributing health indicators with the [HealthContributor](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/HealthContributor.html) interface; and override the `iterator()` method in the CompositeHealthContributor implementation component class with the list of health contributors (component class that implements HealthContributor)

 ## KEY ANNOTATIONS
 [@Endpoint](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/endpoint/annotation/Endpoint.html) - used to indicate a type as being an actuator endpoint that provides information about the running application;